edmoundtysonjr-cmyk/cryptlib/architecture.md

 This performs the same task as a program like PGP using just 6 function calls (to create a PGP/OpenPGP message, just change the CRYPT_FORMAT_SMIME to CRYPT_FORMAT_PGP).
-All data management is handled automatically by cryptlib, so thereís no need to worry about encryption modes and algorithms and key lengths and key types and initialisation vectors and other details (although cryptlib provides the ability to specify all this if you feel the need).
-This is all thatís required ó just copy the above code into your application to S/ MIME-enable it.
+All data management is handled automatically by cryptlib, so there‚Äôs no need to worry about encryption modes and algorithms and key lengths and key types and initialisation vectors and other details (although cryptlib provides the ability to specify all this if you feel the need).
+This is all that‚Äôs required ‚Äî just copy the above code into your application to S/ MIME-enable it.

 The code shown above results in cryptlib performing the following actions:

 - Generate a random session key for the default encryption algorithm (usually AES).
-- Look up the recipientís public key in a key database.
+- Look up the recipient‚Äôs public key in a key database.
-- Encrypt the session key using the recipientís public key.
+- Encrypt the session key using the recipient‚Äôs public key.
 - Encrypt the signed data with the session key.
 - Pass the result back to the user.

-However unless you want to call cryptlib using the low-level interface, you never need to know about any of this.  cryptlib will automatically know what to do with the data based on the resources you add to the envelope ó if you add a signature key it will sign the data, if you add an encryption key it will encrypt the data, and so on.
+However unless you want to call cryptlib using the low-level interface, you never need to know about any of this.  cryptlib will automatically know what to do with the data based on the resources you add to the envelope ‚Äî if you add a signature key it will sign the data, if you add an encryption key it will encrypt the data, and so on.